5 Must-Learn ROI Formulae Every PPC Marketer Should Know

 - Category: Business & Digital Marketing Tips

 Pay per click, PPC, is an internet advertising technique.
-Digital marketing agencies use this method to drive up traffic to a business website.
-The client has to pay the publisher like Google for every clicked ad.
+Digital marketing agencies use this method to drive traffic to a business website.
+The client has to pay a publisher like Google for every clicked ad.
 The agency designs and deploys an impactful PPC campaign at affordable rates.
 Experts, however, say the clients still waste up to 35% of their allocated ad budget.

 The losses are preventable by monitoring the returns on investment (ROI).
 There are efficient tools to manage live PPC campaigns, but the marketer also has to concentrate on these five important ROI formulae to enhance the ad performance.

-The return on ad spend, or ROAS, is not the same as ROI.
+The return on ad spend, or ROAS is not the same as ROI.
 The later calculates and compares the project expenditure with revenue gains.
 Ad spending assessment should not be dependent on the profit margins alone.
 The marketer also has to account for the client’s cost of doing business.
 Here ROAS is crucial, as it approaches PPC profits linearly, whereas the ROI is a multi-dimensional PPC cost evaluation.

 Now, how do we determine this crucial metric called ROAS?
 You have to take into consideration the total conversion value and the total ad cost.
 Now, divide the former by the later, and you get the accurate ROAS.
 If you have a Google Ad account, then tick the all conversion value/cost option.